-2.5 Committee Plan of Activities/Programs
+2.5 Committee of Activities/Programs

-FY 22 KIPDA Regional Transportation Committee Plan
+FY 23 KIPDA Regional Transportation Committee Plan

-As part of the work element 2D Transportation Committee in the Fiscal Year 2022 KYTC annual work program for transportation planning, the KIPDA ADD Transportation Planner will prepare a Transportation Committee Plan during Fiscal Year 2022.
-The Transportation

-Committee Plan shall include activities to educate and inform committee members of transportation activities.

-Listed below are the KIPDA Regional Transportation Council (RTC) meetings that were held in Fiscal Year 2022.
+As part of the work element 2D Transportation Committee in the Fiscal Year 2023 KYTC annual work program for transportation planning, the KIPDA ADD Transportation Planner will prepare a Transportation Committee Plan during Fiscal Year 2023.
+The Transportation Committee Plan shall include activities to educate and inform committee members of transportation activities.
+Listed below are the KIPDA Regional Transportation Council (RTC) meetings that will be held in Fiscal Year 2023.